DWI Frequently Asked Questions

 Transportation costs include cab or bus fare while a driver’s license is suspended.

-Occupational licenses, which require the filing of a lawsuit, cost hundreds of dollars, as well.
+Occupational driver licenses, which require the filing of a lawsuit, cost hundreds of dollars, as well.

 Other considerations include possible job loss or limitation of opportunities.
 Marriages and other personal relationships are often seriously and deeply wounded, as well.

 Any DWI conviction costs many thousands of dollars.
 Given the extraordinary impact a conviction can have, it is crucial to obtain sound legal assistance NOW.
 Many people believe they cannot afford an attorney and simply walk into court and plead guilty without an attorney.
-Even if you don’t hire Phillip W. Goff, please find a competent DWI defense attorney to help you; don’t go it alone.
+Please find a competent DWI defense attorney to help you; don’t go it alone.
 In the long run, what you save from not hiring an attorney is virtually certain to cost you far more than you saved.
 This is not a time to try to pinch pennies because you’ll absolutely, positively be paying thousands of dollars with a DWI conviction.

 The circumstances of a case or defendant may lead to enhancement of punishment for a variety of reasons.
 Open containers and criminal history, for example, may affect the applicable range of punishment in any given case.
 The answers given are general and subject to change, depending upon the exact circumstances of your case.